The vision

 Cheshire and Merseyside Directors of Public Health Executive Board commissioned a situational analysis in 2023 to understand effective approaches to reducing smoking prevalence across the subregion.

 Following this analysis, a system-wide Strategic Framework was co-produced, alongside a position statement and an implementation plan to deliver on national 2030 targets.
-The All Together Smokefree Board met for the first time in October 2024, and delivery of the programme has now begun, with the bulk of activity expected from early 2025.
+The All Together Smokefree Board met for the first time in October 2024, and delivery of the programme is now ongoing.

 Key Facts and Updates